- Home

 Research tells us that laughter can…

-• Boost your immune system – laughter decreases stress hormones (such as cortisol) and increases immune cells and infection-fighting antibodies – all of which improve the body’s resistance to disease.
+- Boost your immune system – laughter can decrease stress hormones (such as cortisol) and increase immune cells and infection-fighting antibodies – all of which improve the body’s resistance to disease.

-• Reduce stress, boost energy, and improve focus – these can all help you to accomplish more.
+- Reduce stress, boost energy, and improve focus – these can all help you accomplish more.

-• Improve memory – humour and laughter can assist with memory retention.
-Research has found that information has a greater chance of being remembered and shared if the material makes the person studying it laugh.
+- Improve memory – humour and laughter can assist with memory retention.
+Research has found that information is more likely to be remembered and shared if the material makes the person studying it laugh.

-• Strengthen relationshipslaughing together can help to build strong and lasting bonds while keeping relationships fresh and exciting.
-It can also help to unite people during difficult times.
+- Strengthen relationships – laughing together can help build strong, lasting bonds while keeping relationships fresh and exciting.
+It can also unite people during difficult times.

-• Break the ice – humour can be used to help people relax in social situations.
-Sharing a joke can also act as a conversation starter, and might make someone’s day.
+- Break the ice – humour can help people relax in social situations.
+Sharing a joke can also act as a conversation starter and might make someone’s day.

 9 tips to help you laugh more